daniel-dpq/gln_matrix/README.md

 ## Output

 `predict.py` gives multi-sequence alignments, prediction timings and generated features for prediction in the output directory.
 The predicted GLN matrices were given in both `.txt` and `.png` formats.
+Example outputs are given in `out/`